AMOGANMORE CASTLE

 Description

-Interesting architectural features: there is a straight stairs to the first floor, and from there, the stair is spiral.
+Interesting architectural features: this 15th-century tower house has a straight stair to the first floor, and from there, the stair is spiral (see Image Gallery).

 The rooms, including the ground floor, are arched.